-(b) Sensitize parents, professionals working with children and the public in general to the harm caused by corporal punishment and promote positive, non-violent and participatory forms of child-rearing and discipline;
+(b) Raise the awareness of parents, professionals working with children and the public in general to the harm caused by corporal punishment and promote positive, non-violent and participatory forms of child-rearing and discipline;

-(c) Seek technical assistance from UNICEF in this regard, including on the Child Friendly School programming.
+(c) Seek technical assistance from UNICEF in that regard, including on the child-friendly school programme.”

-“The Committee notes that laws on administration of juvenile justice are currently under revision which is expected to be completed in 2018.
-The Committee is concerned that:
+“The Committee notes that laws on the administration of juvenile justice are currently being revised and that such revision is expected to be completed in 2018.
+The Committee is nonetheless concerned that:

-(a) Facilitate the adoption by the Parliament of the Child Justice Bill (OECS Model Bill) which defines children as those under 18 years of age and sets the minimum age for criminal responsibility at 12 years of age;
+(a) Facilitate the adoption by Parliament of the Child Justice Bill (a model bill of the Organization of Eastern Caribbean States), which defines children as persons under 18 years of age and sets the minimum age for criminal responsibility at 12 years;

 Session 030 (2002)